BRaVa-genetics/universal-saige/README.md

 </p>

 > **Important**
-> If you are a BRaVa analyst looking to run these steps in your biobank/cohort, check out these helpful templates
+> If you are a BRaVa analyst looking to run these steps in your biobank/cohort, check out these helpful templates:
+>
+> You'll need to replace filepaths, column names etc with the corresponding column names in your data.
+Portions of the commands to be changed are placed in square brackets [like this].

 ## Overview